RESEARCH PAPERS

 Abstract: We build a theoretical model where both fiat money and crypto-currencies are used as media of exchange for differentiated goods.
 Crypto-currencies offer pecuniary benefits, such as avoiding consumption taxes, and non-pecuniary benefits like transaction privacy, while non-users face utility losses that grow with available goods.
 We identify an endogenous threshold good where consumers are indifferent between government-backed money and privately-issued currency, leading to three equilibrium scenarios: all goods purchased with fiat, all with crypto, or a mix of both.
 Our model predicts that, while fiat money is neutral, crypto-currencies are non-neutral due to mining costs, which affect labor allocation. *

-4- A Direct Test of the Fundamental Assumption of Option Pricing Models using Big Data Analytics (with Peter G MOFFATT and Anthony REZITIS). [ New Draft Coming Soon].
+5- A Direct Test of the Fundamental Assumption of Option Pricing Models using Big Data Analytics (with Peter G. Moffatt and Anthony Rezitis)

 Abstract: The most fundamental assumption underlying option pricing models is that the market price of an option is equal to the discounted expected value of the final payoff.
 In this paper, we test this assumption directly with data on market prices of options combined with data on realised final payoffs.
 The data set contains around 25 million European options written on the S&P500 index, between January 2022 and December 2023, with expiry dates ranging from January 2022 to July 2025.
 Only “near-the-money” options are included in the sample.
 The framework for testing the hypothesis of interest is a heteroscedastic regression model with discounted actual payoff at expiry as the dependent variable, and market price of the option as the independent variable.
 The joint hypothesis under test is essentially that the intercept is zero and the slope is one.
 This hypothesis is tested both parametrically and non-parametrically.
 As well as being tested for the entire sample, it is tested separately for call options and put options.
 It is also tested separately for bull-market phases and bear-market phases.
 The fundamental assumption is always strongly rejected, usually with the intercept being different from zero but the slope not being different from one.
 We conclude that a useful way of judging the performance of an option pricing model is to compare computed option valuations to discounted final payoffs, rather than to market prices.